echemdb/website/pages/about.md

 Contributions are always welcome and do not necessarily require programming skills.
-Please [leave us a message](https://github.com/orgs/echemdb/discussions) if you are interested in contributing to the echemDB.
+Please [leave us a message](https://github.com/orgs/echemdb/discussions) if you are interested in contributing to the echemdb.

-You could get started by [digitizing some published data](https://echemdb.github.io/svgdigitizer/workflow.html) in your area of research or by extending any of the pages of the [echemDB website](https://echemdb.github.io/website/).
+You could get started by [digitizing some published data](https://echemdb.github.io/svgdigitizer/workflow.html) in your area of research or by extending any of the pages of the [echemdb website](https://echemdb.github.io/website/).
 If your interest is outside of cyclic voltammograms or electrochemistry, we would also be thrilled to hear about your ideas to extend these projects to other areas.